Qihang-Zhang/Learning-Sys-Blog/docs/Tutorial/Posts/0002-sparsity-in-llms-en.md

 #### Low-Rank Key-Value Joint Compression

-The core of MLA is the low-rank joint compression for keys and values to reduce KV cache:
+In [@deepseekv2], the core of MLA is the low-rank joint compression for keys and values to reduce KV cache:

 $$
 \mathbf{c}_t^{KV} = W^{DKV} \mathbf{h}_t,